dom0ng/pcileech-cardreader/README.md

 This is also detected by drvscan recently.
 Congratulations to Finland and all his innovative way of targetting rogue fpga.

+Recently, 3 evaders got banned.
+So consider this project as unsafe.

 # Donor device

 https://www.amazon.fr/dp/B077NF33TX